 2. WHAT IS MEASUREMENT B FOR YOUR CHOSEN STOVE?
 This is the distance between the back of the stove body and the front of the flue collar (B).
 Note that the given measurement in stove brochures or online is often “back of stove to centre of flue” but we want “back of stove to front of flue”.
 If this is the case you need to add “half the flue diameter” to bring the figure up to spec.

 3. WHAT DO YOU DESIRE MEASUREMENT C TO BE?
 Use 10cm for measurement C is my advice if the back of your recess is Hardiebacker board.
 If brick or stone you can go as close as 5cm.

-Using these measurements you can determine if you have sufficient room for things to fit nicely (Measurement A MUST be more than measurements “B & C combined” for FITTING PACK 1 to work).
-If you do not have sufficient room you SHOULD choose FITTING PACK 2, 3 OR 4.
+Using these measurements you can determine if you have sufficient room for things to fit nicely (Measurement A MUST be more than measurements “B & C combined” for a straight pipe to work).
+If you do not have sufficient room you SHOULD choose a fitting pack with elbows as seen below.

-Fitting Pack 2 is what you will choose if Scenario 1 is not suitable as your lintel is in the way of using a straight flue pipe, or you wish to “bring the stove into the room a little”).
+An elbow offset is required if your lintel is in the way of using a straight flue pipe, or you wish to “bring the stove into the room a little”).

 6″ 30 degrees = approx. 4″ offset

 6″ 45 degrees = approx. 5″ offset

 Simple answer is yes but only if the distance between “the top of your chosen stove and your closure plate” (A) is 35cm or more.
 Two 45 degree elbows stacked on top of each other are approx. 35cm in height (you do not want to pass through your closure plate on the elbow’s 45 degree section as it makes any kind of seal difficult to achieve as one has to make an elipse-shape in the closure plate).
 Best to have more than 35cm and add a short length op pipe on top of the top elbow (included in any fitting pack with elbows).